Richard Stockwell

 • John should eat something, but I don't know what (*he should).

 Double ellipsis and the dissociation of recoverability and identity.
-Upcoming, Handout, LAGB '22.
+WCCFL42.

 • The university appoints vice chancellors, but the regulations don't say *(when VCs are appointed, or) by whom VCs are appointed.